Why the Solar Year Begins on March 22

 Structural Advantages of a Post-Equinox Start

-Beginning the solar year on March 22 allows for:
+Beginning the solar year on March 22 enables:

 Equal segmentation of the solar cycle

-This date serves as the foundation upon which the full 13-month solar structure is built.
+This date forms the foundation upon which the full 13-month solar structure is built.

 Conclusion

-March 22 is not chosen for symbolism or tradition.
+March 22 is not chosen for tradition or symbolism.

 It is chosen because it represents the first complete expression of solar motion after equilibrium.

-In a true solar system, this is where the year begins.
+In a true solar framework, this is where the year begins.

 Authorship Note